dpkmhn/dpkmhn/README.md

 ### A recent MSc Graduate in Computer Science from The University of Leeds

-• An ambitious, determined and a passionate Software Developer with excellent analytical and problem solving skills with a deep interest in Low Latency Development using C++ and building large scale systems with C#, Python and Java.
+• An ambitious, determined and a passionate Software Developer with excellent analytical and problem solving skills with a deep interest and skills in Low Latency Development using C++ and building large scale systems with Python, C# and Java.

 • Having more than a year of experience in different fields of Computer Science like Full Stack Development, Machine Learning and Data Science.